jatcwang/difflicious/docs/docs/docs/TypesOfDiffer.md

 # Map differ

 Map differ pair entries with the same keys and compare the values.
-It will also indicate which keys are missing from either side.
+Missing key-values will also be reported in the result.

 It requires